- Who We Are

 BIFAD Chair & University Appointee - Dr. Brady J. Deaton

-Chancellor, University of Missouri
+Chancellor Emeritus of University of Missouri, Columbia, Missouri

 Dr. Gebisa Ejeta